 Which vehicles are eligible?

-In order to qualify for the rebate, the all-electric vehicle — no plug-in hybrids allowed — must be purchased on or after July 1.
-Vehicles purchased before will not qualify.
+In order to qualify for the rebate, the all-electric vehicle — no plug-in hybrids allowed — must be bought in Illinois and the application must be submitted within 90 days of the purchase.

-The rebate applies to both new and used electric vehicles — a key component of making the program more accessible to “people who are of more moderate means,” said Urbaszewski, adding that he bought a used Nissan LEAF, an electric vehicle, a few years back and wouldn’t have been able to afford it new.
+The rebate applies to both new and used electric vehicles — a key component of making the program more accessible to “people who are of more moderate means,” said Urbaszewski, the director of environmental health policy at the Respiratory Health Association in Chicago, adding that he bought a used Nissan LEAF, an electric vehicle, a few years back and wouldn’t have been able to afford it new.

 While both new and used electric vehicles purchased from a dealer licensed by the Illinois Secretary of State qualify, rented or leased vehicles do not.

 Once I buy an EV, how do I actually get my rebate?